 AFP is 10,000 ng/mL or higher

 B-hCG is 50,000 iU/L or higher

 LDH is 10 x ULN or higher

 Seminoma.
-There are no patients with poor-risk seminoma
+There is no poor-risk category for seminoma.

 Source: Journal of Clinical Oncology.